What is an ACL Tear?

 - A collision with another player

 ACL tears occur because the ligament is stretched beyond its normal limits.
 Most ACL injuries are complete tears, although partial tears occasionally occur.
 Other structures in the knee may be damaged at the same time.
-For instance, the medial and/or lateral meniscus commonly tear when the ACL tears.
+For instance, the medial and/or lateral meniscus commonly tear when the anterior cruciate ligament tears.

 Factors that predispose one to have an ACL tear include: